 You can also select Child to Adult Transfer from the Tasks section or from the Carers menu in your Centrelink online account.

 Start your transfer request online

 Do your transfer online using your myGov account.

-If you don’t have a myGov account, use our create a myGov account online guide to create one.
+If you don’t have a myGov account, you can create one.
+If you need help you can use our create a myGov account online guide.